When you bring a date to a restaurant, you have an audience the whole time: the ever-watching staff. It’s time we learned something from them.

 I reached out to a range of restauranteurs, servers and hosts, all of whom have seen the best and worst of our wining and dining behavior, to get their tips and etiquette insights on dining out with a date.
 We’ll be releasing the results over the course of the next two weeks.

-Chloe Harrison (Server, La Superior, Brooklyn): Sit at the bar.
+Chloe Harrison (Server, La Superior, Brooklyn): Definitely food to share.
+Family style.

-Eileen Curran (Server, Cooper’s Craft and Kitchen, Manhattan): Bar.
-Nice and casual for a first blind date.
+Eileen Curran (Server, Cooper’s Craft and Kitchen, Manhattan): Simple share.
+This makes it more intimate and also casual.

 Check back tomorrow for the next installment of Table for Two!
 Previously:

 Read more from Ben at BK + MTL Kitchens.